 The worst part is that most customers are not going to tell you that they were bothered or offended by what you said.
-They will just resent the experience, vent it elsewhere and probably and not come back.
+They will just resent the experience, vent it elsewhere, and probably and not come back.
 It is for this reason that when companies consider inbound call center outsourcing, they need to ensure that the language agents in the outsourcing company use, is intentionally chosen, ideally coded, and immortalized in a way that all agents can refer to.

-I don’t know” or “I am not sure”
+- “I don’t know” or “I am not sure”

 No one expects a customer service rep to know all the answers, but these two phrases can ultimately kill the confidence a customer has in an agent or the entire organization.
 Imagine a scenario where you are calling your internet service provider to find out something you don’t understand in the bill that has no explanation.
 The agent on the other edge cannot explain it either; they just tell you I don’t know” or “I am not sure”.
 Such answers are as unsatisfying as they are insulting.
 Customer service representatives should at least be confident and positive about finding out the things they do not know.
 Let the customer know that you can certainly find out for them.

-“That is not so bad”
+- “That is not so bad”

 It does not matter whether the customer’s problem seems minor or serious to you.
 If the customer finds the issue serious enough to take the effort to contact you, then it is serious.
 Customers appreciate when they feel valued and such a phrase would downplay the issue they are trying to raise, leaving them feeling silly and unimportant.
-Often, customer service reps use such a phrase when there is an easy fix to a problem.
+Often, call center reps use such a phrase when there is an easy fix to a problem.
 The most professional way to deal with such issues is to start off by showing that you understand the seriousness of the issue raised, and then present the solution.

-“Listen to me …”
+- “Listen to me …”

-Most customer will interpret this as rude and as a sign of impatience.
+Most customers will interpret this as rude and as a sign of impatience.
 It sounds condescending like the agent is talking to a kid.
-Recently, a customer complained on Twitter about a rep in big cable company who used the statement to her as she was trying to raise an issue to have her cable replaced.
+Recently, a customer complained on Twitter about a rep in a big cable company who used the statement to her as she was trying to raise an issue to have her cable replaced.
 The customer said she felt like the rep acted as if he was the ‘sergeant in charge’ which the customer so much detested.
 If the customer is already angry, such a statement will surely make them even more uneasy.

-“Calm Down…” or “Lower your voice”
+- “Calm Down…” or “Lower your voice”

 This is one statement that has the power to explode any flare of anger.
 It is like adding oil to a hot pan; it is explosive.
-The best thing an agent can do in stressful situations is just allowing the customer speak it out.
+The best thing an agent can do in stressful situations just allows the customer to speak it out.
 In their minds, customers are 100%justified in losing their temper.
 Angry customers already have scripts on their minds; they have a speech and they want to let you have it as well.
 Let them say all that they feel they need to say, you should only respond after allowing them to get it all out.
 Listen to all that they say and keep agreeing with statements like “I understand…” or “I see…”

-- “What is it this time?’
+- “What is it this time?”

 Almost all customers feel that this is a negative phrase that infers to a customer as a troublemaker.
 Some customers have cases that can delicately be described as “bad luck”.
 Some seem never satisfied, they complain a lot; it is one issue after another.
 Even if the customer is a troublemaker, a customer service rep should never come on so strong.
 The most appropriate way to handle such a problem is to calmly and politely ask the customer how you can help them.

-“Are you sure?”
+- “Are you sure?”

 Customers could be wrong or genuinely mistaken.
 Too bad… But never directly doubt their feelings or statements as this can only make an already bad situation worse.
-Instead seek a better understanding or ask questions.
+Instead, seek a better understanding or ask questions.
 Customer service reps have to be credulous in customer service.
 If a customer says the red button is blinking blue, you just need to go with it.
 Validate the customers’ position while assisting and keep the conversation solution-focused and objective.
 Not matter how justified you are, such a question is likely to be considered offensive.

-“It is the company’s policy” or “That’s against our policy”
+- “It is the company’s policy” or “That’s against our policy”

-“Let me try to do that…”
+- “Let me try to do that…”

 A customer cares about results and not your effort.
 Tell customers what you will do instead of saying “Trying” generates uncertainty, which is certainly the kiss of death to your relationship with the customers.
 If a customer requests an accelerated delivery, an agent can say, “I’ll call our distributor and get the best schedule possible.”
 You should never imply that you are working extra hard on behalf of the customer by “trying.”

-‘There’s nothing I can do’
+- “There’s nothing I can do”